 Table IV panel A describes the results for the case of negative delta similarity.
 In Model 1 with just year fixed effects, having a common asset manager leads to an increase in negative delta similarity of .023.
-Much of this effect, however, is washed out with the introduction of insurer-pair fixed effects, as in Model 2 the coefficient decreases to .007.
-Introducing SameGroup in Model 3 and SameManager × SameGroup in Model 4 does not materially change this coefficient.
-In comparison, Table IV panel B shows that the coefficient of SameManager is larger for the positive delta similarity which starts at 0.036 and levels out at 0.012 after including control variables.
-Overall, we find that the positive portfolio weight changes contribute more than the negative changes to the overall influence of SameManager on our delta similarity measure.
+However, the effect declines to 0.006 after introducing insurer-pair fixed effects in Model 2 and other control variables in Models 3 and 4.
+In comparison, Table IV panel B shows that the coefficient of SameManager is larger for positive delta similarity, starting at 0.036 and leveling out at 0.012 after including control variables.
+Overall, we find that the influence of SameManager on our delta similarity measure is driven more by simultaneous increases in portfolio weights rather than simultaneous decreases.